 Samsung Pay Sports Betting Deposits

 Since Samsung phones are so widely used in the USA, it’s hardly surprising that the best online sportsbooks accept Samsung Pay deposits to fund legal sports betting action.
 Over the last few years, digital wallets (aka e-Wallets) have become more and more common.
-Since these wallets are tied to mobile devices, it makes perfect sense that Samsung Pay is one of the most popular options.
+Since these wallets are tied to mobile devices, it makes perfect sense that Samsung Pay sports bet funding is taking off, too.

 What Is Samsung Pay?

 Samsung Pay is a digital wallet or eWallet platform native to the Samsung Galaxy family of mobile phones.
 The service competes with others like Google Pay and Apple Pay, though it also has a person-to-person (P2P) element called Samsung Pay Cash that allows it to compete with PayPal, Venmo, Cash App, and so on.

 Samsung Pay launched in South Korea and the USA in 2015, spreading to most other developed countries in 2016.
 To date, more than 100 million people use Samsung Pay online and for in-person purchases.

 For those looking to get their online sportsbook accounts topped off, Samsung Pay allows for Visa card betting deposits, Mastercard gambling deposits, debit card deposits, sports betting voucher and player transfer deposits, and MatchPay deposits (Bovada only).

 Credit and debit transfers using Samsung Pay are straightforward and work like most other online payments, but using Samsung Pay Cash to buy sports bet vouchers (or to sell betting vouchers) takes a few added steps.
 These are outlined further down the page, as is the MatchPay process.

 Is Samsung Pay Legal To Use For Online Sports Bet Funding?